In 1987 I arrived in Santo Domingo,

 The next experience was a Hurricane, we were so afraid the roof would blow off this apartment building since we were so close to the oceanfront.

-The Malecon
+The Malecon,

 On another day, together with my wife & our son Alexander, (4 years old at the time) we decided to go for a walk along the Malecon; while walking down one of the side streets towards the Malecon Alex fell into a pothole and broke his arm.
 We had to hurry to get him up because as he was sitting there crying huge rats just scrambled away all around us jumping into the sewer holes along the street.

-The Bottomless Car
+The Bottomless Car,

-The Spa Incident
+The Spa Incident,

-Red Ceramic Stick-shift
+Red Ceramic Stick-shift,

 After the completion of the hotel construction and its four signature restaurants came time for inspection of each unit in order to see if everything was installed and working properly; each restaurant had a salamander grill mounted over the stove, each with a red ceramic ball at the end of the handle with which you move the grill up or down, well two of the grills didn’t have the red balls attached!
 I searched everywhere, in the shipping crates, the Storeroom on the trucks… but no ceramic balls anywhere!

 So one day we took a taxi into town, it was a mixed combination between a Volkswagen-Oldsmobile and Toyota, it was a bit of all of them!
-And It happened to be a stick shift car, and suddenly I realized when the guy was shifting gears, the red ceramic ball on the stick shift handle!
+It happened to be a stick shift car, and suddenly I realized when the guy was shifting gears, the red ceramic ball on the stick shift handle!
 Now I knew where the broiler red ceramic balls went!

-Sudden Death
+Sudden Death,

-The next day we went across the street to Manolo’s restaurant for a drink, it was a hot and humid day, while we were sitting there suddenly a guy fell off the corrugated roof next to the restaurant right onto the spiky wrought iron fence in front of us, I just saw him hitting the spikes with his lower body facing down.
+The next day we went across the street to Manolo’s restaurant for a drink, it was a hot and humid day, and while we were sitting there suddenly a guy fell off the corrugated roof next to the restaurant right onto the spiky wrought iron fence in front of us, I just saw him hitting the spikes with his lower body facing down.
 That just totally freaked me out and I fell unconscious, a doctor happened to be sitting at the table next to us he rushed over with some smelling salt and brought me back.

-When I woke up I just saw a few guys picking the guy off the fence and dumping him into a taxi (don’t remember if it was the one with no bottom..lol) taking him to the hospital.
+When I woke up I just saw a few guys picking the guy off the fence and dumping him into a taxi (don’t remember if it was the one with no bottom..lol) and taking him to the hospital.

-These are just some of the funny highlights I remember during my 4 1/2 years living there, we really did have a fantastic time, good friends and still, have fond memories from that time.
+These are just some of the funny highlights I remember during my 4 1/2 years living there, we really did have a fantastic time, and good friends, and I still, have fond memories from that time.
 Dominicans are kind, generous, and loyal people, we haven’t been back since 1992 but from what I hear the Island went through some great, positive changes, and I am sure the potholes were taken care of by now!

 We shall be back one of these days to visit!